graphcore/whisper-ai/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | Speech Transcription on IPUs using Whisper Tiny | Hugging Face | Inference | [![Gradient](https://assets.paperspace.io/img/gradient-badge.svg)](https://ipu.dev/kC8VBy)

+In this notebook, we demonstrate using Whisper for speech recognition and transcription on the IPU.
+We use the Optimum Graphcore package to interface between the IPU and the Hugging Face Transformers library.
+Only a few lines of code are needed to get this state-of-the-art automated speech recognition model running on IPUs.

 ## Whisper Resources
 Access GitHub Repo | Read the Blog |